GabrielFlores8227/Neovim-Config/README.md

   - nerdfonts

 ## Deb-driver
-deb-driver is a auto-pilot installer for debian environment
+deb-driver is a auto-pilot nvim and plugs installer for debian environment

 ## Copy and Paste (init.vim)